 What is quality support?
 How do you learn the most effective way to support others?

-As CEO of Awesome Journey, I support a team of 6, and I have worked with thousands of business leads to support their Leadership Development.
+As CEO of Awesome Journey, Eric Crowell supports a team and has worked with thousands of business leaders to support leadership development.
 Understanding how to effectively support and empower people is critical to leadership development.

-Throughout my experiences, I have learned that everyone has different ways in which they want to be supported.
+Throughout Eric’s career, he has learned that everyone has different ways in which they want to be supported.
 The way in which you offer support is just as critical as the support you are offering.
 Have you ever thought you were supporting someone but ended up angering or irritating them?

-For example, a colleague has an important presentation to the board in a week, and you offer your support by way of challenging them about the approach they are taking to deliver it and they get defensive – BREAKDOWN!
+For example, a colleague has an important presentation to the board in a week, you offer your support by way of challenging them about the approach they are taking to deliver it and they get defensive = BREAKDOWN!
 What happened?
 You thought you were offering support to your colleague by providing insights and options to enhance their presentation and make them look great in front of the board, but your colleague perceived your support as threatening to their skills and competence.
-It is important to consider the way you approach supporting others to ensure it is well received on the other end.
+It is important to consider the way you approach supporting others to ensure it is well received.

 Before offering support, you need to listen to people and make clear requests about how they would like to be supported.

 9 Ways to Support Others:

 - Hold another person accountable for a promise they made

 - Challenge another person or make an unreasonable request of them

 - Care – be in service to them